20 Things You Must Eat While In Paris

 Quiche, one of our favorite breakfast items.
 The base is a pastry crust with a savory, custard filling made of eggs, milk or cream and a variety of ingredients for flavor such as, cheese, seafood, meat, chicken, and vegetables.
 It is a decadent entree that can be served hot or cold, but we prefer it hot.
 Yummy.

-We hope you enjoyed our list!
+I hope you enjoyed my list!
 What are you looking forward to trying?
-What have you enjoyed from our list and would you get it again?
+What have you enjoyed from my list and would you get it again?